Mentorship Matters

 PowerUP can provide senseis and gym owners with marketing help and business tools to increase the number of paying students in addition to scholarship students.

-Many gym owners have excess capacity, and lumpy businesses.
+Many gym owners have excess capacity and fluctuating businesses.
 A base of recurring revenue is highly attractive to them.
 We help our Senseis build sustainable businesses.

 This virtuous cycle enables us to serve underprivileged kids, and support local businesses that create jobs.